facebook linkedin links to instagram links to pinterest links to twitter links to vimeo links to youtube

 Around 50-80% of miscarriages are due to chromosomal abnormalities.
 The vast majority are due to spontaneous chromosomal abnormalities in the parent sperm or egg, and only a small number to hereditary abnormalities.
 Chromosomes are tiny structures inside the body’s cells that carry many genes, the basic units of heredity.
 Genes determine a person’s physical characteristics.

 The older you and your partner are, the higher the risk of abnormalities.
-If you have experienced recurrent miscarriage (3 or more miscarriages in a row), your doctor or specialist may refer you and your partner to a genetic counsellor.
+If you have experienced recurrent miscarriage, your doctor or specialist may refer you and your partner to a genetic counsellor.
 You can discuss and test for potential genetic risks or abnormal foetal developments (heart defects, chromosomal abnormalities, spina bifida).

 Finding out that you have experienced miscarriage due to genetic reasons can be very distressing.
 A genetic counsellor can help you assess your risk of genetic disorders and how you might move forward with future pregnancies.